sharma4n/GSM5574744/README.md

 # GSM5574744
 Gene expression analysis
-R Packages: DESeq2, tidyverse,ggplot2,pheatmap, AnnotationDbi, ComplexHeatmap
+R Packages: DESeq2, tidyverse,ggplot2,pheatmap
-Statistical approaches to be used
+Created this file to use as a playground.